ningci0723/Green_Stock_Analysis/README.md

 ```

-  Below is the Original Code
+  Below is the Original Code.
 #### Original Code
   ```
   Initialize array of all tickers